 Pastors

-Rev. Dan Hutchinson, M.Div., Senior Associate Pastor
+Rev. Dan Hutchinson, M.Div., Interim Senior Pastor

 Rev. Wambugu Gachungi, M.Div., Associate Pastor